balliegojr/balliegojr.github.io/content/01-state-machine/index.md

 ```

 Both implementations we have seen so far expects that each `execute` call drives the state to completion, we can easily modify the code to react to external events.
-Lets see how to do it.
+Let's see how to do it.

 ```rust
 pub trait ExternallyDrivenTransition {